Get Yourself a Save The Showbox Shirt & Trucker Hat!

 Show your support for saving The Showbox while helping Historic Seattle advocate for places that matter.
+Thanks to our local retail partners, you can also pick up a Save The Showbox trucker hat at Easy Street Records in West Seattle, Sonic Boom Records in Ballard, or from Sub Pop at their airport store.
 100% of proceeds fund our advocacy work.

 WHAT’S NEW?
 (Updated August 29)